-We have audited the accompanying consolidated balance sheets of Sonoma Pharmaceuticals, Inc. and Subsidiaries (the "Company") as of March 31, 2024 and 2023, and the related consolidated statements of comprehensive loss, changes in stockholders' equity and cash flows for the years ended March 31, 2024 and 2023, and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 and 2023, and the results of their operations and cash flows for the years ended March 31, 2024 and 2023, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Sonoma Pharmaceuticals, Inc. and Subsidiaries (the "Company") as of March 31, 2025 and 2024, and the related consolidated statements of comprehensive loss, changes in stockholders' equity, and cash flows for the years ended March 31, 2025 and 2024, and the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2025 and 2024, and the results of their operations and cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.